 “The transition between youth and adult provision is a period of high risk for 18 year old offenders.
 We would like to see earlier planning, better information sharing and a smoother transition between youth offending teams and probation trusts, and between the youth and adult secure estate.”

 Rather than handing young adults over to the new private companies that the government wants to run the adult probation service, we call for them to be brought under the proven and tested remit of the YOTs and the Youth Justice Board.

 Alongside this, we should seek to reduce the numbers of young adults going to prison, where reoffending rates are high.
 We should create a new community sentence tailored to this group.

 Sentencers could choose from a menu of intensive supervision requirements, enhanced monitoring requirements, 30 hours per week of required activity, curfew requirements, accredited programmes, unpaid work requirements, as well as tailored interventions for each offender, with reviews of progress in court and swift sanctions for non-compliance.

 While this will require some upfront investment, we believe this could be made available be devolving custody budgets for this age group to city regional combined authorities.

 The government is intent on pushing young adult offenders into a reformed probation service modelled on the failed work programme.
-Instead we should look to those parts of our system, such as the YOTs, that work – and expand them.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Instead we should look to those parts of our system, such as the YOTs, that work – and expand them.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.